 The Academy of Finland is committed to following the guidelines of the Finnish Advisory Board on Research Integrity for responsible conduct of research.
 The guidelines also apply to the process of reviewing funding applications, research programmes and scientific disciplines.
 All reviews must be handled confidentially, competently and impartially, based on the criteria set for the review process.
 Care must be taken to ensure that the review is conducted in accordance with general stipulations about conflict of interest.
-Prior notice to ensure no conflicts of interest exist is required if a reviewer has economic or other affiliations or significantly different schools of thought in relation to the applicant under review.
+It is required to give prior notice to ensure no conflicts of interest exist if a reviewer has economic or other affiliations or significantly different schools of thought in relation to the applicant under review.